BharathSrinath/Web-Development/c/Notes_on_C.md

     If you are defining function before main (), you do not need to declare the function.
     Okay, lets have some clarity between parameters and arguments.
-        In function calling (the function which actually calls), it is called as 'arguments'/'actual parameters' In function definitio and eclaration, it is called as 'parameters'/'formal parameters' Classification of functions:
+        In function calling (the function which actually calls), it is called as 'arguments'/'actual parameters' In function definition and declaration, it is called as 'parameters'/'formal parameters' Classification of functions:
         1. No argumnets, no return type
         2. No arguments with return type